alxndrdiaz/hclust_mix/README.md

 ### 2.4  Results
-The following output files are saved in the folder were the script was extracted:
+All results described for this example are available in the `test_results_yeoh_reduced/` folder.
+Output files are saved in the folder were the script was extracted:

 1. general_summary.txt : total_genes, total_samples, unique_attractors.
 2. attractor_summary.txt: attractor (attractor label: A1, A2, etc.), genes_high (+1), genes_low (-1), genes_zero (0), nsamples (number of samples that converged to the attractor).